-The MA-200 base is designed for O.E.M. and replacement installation of the CMF3 series furnace.
+The MA-200 base is designed for O.E.M. and replacement installation of the CMF2 series furnace.
 The warm air duct system should be designed so the duct static pressure external to the furnace does not exceed the static pressure listed on the furnace data label.
-It is recommended that a filter with a MERV rating no greater than 10 be installed.
 Floor cut-outs must be carefully located to avoid misalignment of the furnace and air duct.
+NOTE: If using the 4" offset feeder duct, the floor opening will be offset 4" from the opening in the main duct.

-- Using the base pan as a guide, locate and mark the 12 1/8" x 12 1/8" opening for the Feeder Duct.
-See Figure 4 (page 9).
+- Using the base pan (Figure 4) as a guide, locate and mark the 12 1/8" x 12 1/8" opening for the Feeder Duct.
 NOTE: If using the combustion air duct, knock out the duct opening to be used and mark the 2-1/4" x 7-1/4" opening on the floor also. - Cut all 4 sides of the Feeder Duct opening 1" larger than the drawn cutout.
 NOTE: Cutting the opening to 14-1/8" x 14-1/8" will allow the flanges on the underside of the base pan to fit in the opening.
 Cut all the way through the insulation and bottom board so that the combustion air duct is unobstructed to outside air. - If applicable, cut the 2 1/4" x 7 1/4" opening for the combustion air duct.
 NOTE: Cut the opening for the duct about 1/8" larger than the actual cutout drawn.
-This will allow some clearance when installing the feeder duct. - 4.
+This will allow some clearance when installing the Feeder Duct. - 4.
 Drill a 1" diameter hole for the fuel line through the floor and bottom board to the outside.
 NOTE: Fuel lines are not supplied with the furnace.
-They should be installed to comply with all applicable codes. - 5.
-Drop transition duct upside down through the floor opening and center the top of the feeder duct in 14-1/8" x 14-1/8" floor opening as shown in Figure 5 (page 9).
+They should be installed to comply with all applicable codes. - Drop transition or offset feeder duct (Figure 5) upside down through the floor opening and center the top of the feeder duct in 14-1/8" x 14-1/8" floor opening.
 Using the feeder duct as a guide, mark and cut a 12" x 12" opening in the supply duct. - 6.
 Insert the feeder tabs into the main duct and bend them over tightly so that the main duct edges are trapped between flanges and tabs.
 NOTE: Metal tape may be be used to ensure an air tight connection. - 7.
 Install the base pan around the feeder duct.
 Secure with 2 screws in the holes near the rear of the base pan. - 8.
-Slit the corners of the feeder duct down to the top of the base pan as shown in Figure 6 (page 9).
+Slit the corners of the feeder duct down to the top of the base pan (Figure 6).
 While the top of the distribution duct is pulled up with one hand, bend down each side of the feeder duct tightly to the base with the other hand.
-Trim the metal to allow a one inch flange over the top of the base pan and seal that flange with metal tape.
+Trim the metal to allow a one inch flange over